 Double the Space

-Noi’s Thai Take-Out began in 1994, and recently reopened since Covid-19, serving a full American breakfast from 7 a.m. - 1 p.m.
+Noi’s Thai Take-Out began in 1994, serving a full American breakfast from 7 a.m. - 1 p.m.
 Across the street, Noi’s 2nd Street Cafe, attached to Baywood’s Back Bay Inn.
 Here, Noi serves Thai food from 11 a.m. - 8 p.m.

 Originally, Noi’s Thai Take-Out began as a one-woman operation, with help from Noi’s sister Doi, who once ran her own Thai restaurant in Morro Bay